Are You Replaceable?

 White-collar jobs like designers and writers are losing their jobs to machines rapidly, despite the fact that everyone thought "creative" jobs would be the safest.
 Turns out that creativity isn't what matters, it's ambiguity.

-Jobs with high levels of ambiguity and uncertainty are the least likely to be automated, while those that are structure-heavy and prone to data collection are the most likely to be automated.
+* Jobs with high levels of ambiguity and uncertainty are the least likely to be fully automated, while those that are structure-heavy and prone to data collection are the most likely.